Wondering how long your baby will stay in newborn clothes? Here are the main factors that determine how long your baby will wear them.

-Newborn size clothes are made to be irresistibly adorable! and it can be very tempting to get too many newborn-size outfits without even knowing how long your baby will actually wear them for.
+Newborn size clothes are made to be irresistibly adorable! and it can be very tempting to get too many newborn-size outfits without even knowing how long your baby will actually wear them.
 Is it days? weeks? or months?

 Newborn size clothes usually go up to 9 pounds and about 22 inches in length, but how long your baby will get to wear them will depend on a few parameters.
 Here are the main factors that determine how long your baby will stay in newborn size clothes: